mattjgalloway/cgtcalc/README.md

 ## Tests

 `cgtcalc` includes a comprehensive test suite.
 The most interesting ones are in [Tests/CGTCalcCoreTests/Examples](Tests/CGTCalcCoreTests/Examples).
 These are full end-to-end tests which have [input data files](Tests/CGTCalcCoreTests/Examples/Inputs) and check against equivalent [output files](Tests/CGTCalcCoreTests/Examples/Outputs).
 Those are worth looking at to see how the calculator responds to given inputs.

+## Donate

+If you like this and you'd like to buy me a coffee or a beer then I would say thank you and ask you to [send to my PayPal](https://paypal.me/mattjgalloway?locale.x=en_GB).